felixongom/diteorm/README.md

 There are other chaining methods.

 ##### - withAll()
 It takes in three parameters; table name , optional where clause and selected feilds.
+It will add all the results from the second table keeping the id of the record in the first table.
+E.g.
 It retrieve the user or users with all their posts.
 Works in a one to one and one to many relationship.

 ```php